khulnasoft/integrations-core/mysql/README.md

        }
      ```

-2. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+2. Collecting logs is disabled by default in the Khulnasoft Agent, enable it in your `khulnasoft.yaml` file:

    ```yaml
    logs_enabled: true